afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/CustomizeHowto_en.md

 }
 ```

-### Clutch paddless
+### Clutch paddles

 Clutch paddles are optional.
-You can have *analog* or *digital* clutch paddles, but not both.
+You can have *analog* or *digital* clutch paddles.
 They work just the same.
-Analog clutch paddles are configured in the `inputs` namespace as stated in the [corresponding subsystem](./AnalogClutchPaddles/AnalogClutchPaddles_en.md) (nothing else is required).

-Digital clutch paddles requires just two existing input numbers.
-Place a call to `inputs::setDigitalClutchPaddles()`.
+Place a call to `inputHub::setClutchInputNumbers()`.
 Each parameter (there are two) is the input number assigned to a clutch paddle.
 For example, let's say the button matrix contains input numbers 45 and 46:

 ```c